-We summarize the contributions of this paper: (1) the notion of k-FIFO queues (previously presented in a brief announcement [12]), (2) Scal queues, (3) the notion of semantical deviation, and (4) micro- and macrobenchmarks showing the trade-off between performance, scalability, and semantics.
+We summarize the contributions of this paper: (1) the notion of k-FIFO queues, (2) Scal queues, (3) the notion of semantical deviation, and (4) micro- and macrobench-marks showing the trade-off between performance, scalability, and semantics.

 In Section 2, we formally define k-FIFO queues and then discuss the existing concurrent algorithms we consider.
 In Section 3, we introduce Scal queues along with the load balancers we have designed and implemented.
-Semantical deviation is defined in Section 4.
+Semantical deviation is formally defined in Section 4.
 Related work is discussed in Section 5, our experiments are presented in Section 6, and conclusions are in Section 7.